Bitcoin Standard Hashrate Token (BTCST) Price Reaches $0.14 on Major Exchanges

-Bitcoin Standard Hashrate Token (BTCST) traded down 4.6% against the dollar during the 24-hour period ending at 8:00 AM E.T. on October 23rd.
-Bitcoin Standard Hashrate Token has a market capitalization of $1.65 million and $24,438.96 worth of Bitcoin Standard Hashrate Token was traded on exchanges in the last 24 hours.
-One Bitcoin Standard Hashrate Token token can now be bought for about $0.14 or 0.00000203 BTC on popular cryptocurrency exchanges.
-Over the last week, Bitcoin Standard Hashrate Token has traded down 15.5% against the dollar.
+Bitcoin Standard Hashrate Token (BTCST) traded down 2.4% against the dollar during the twenty-four hour period ending at 22:00 PM ET on October 25th.
+In the last seven days, Bitcoin Standard Hashrate Token has traded 14.4% lower against the dollar.
+Bitcoin Standard Hashrate Token has a total market cap of $1.67 million and approximately $12,805.40 worth of Bitcoin Standard Hashrate Token was traded on exchanges in the last 24 hours.
+One Bitcoin Standard Hashrate Token token can now be purchased for approximately $0.14 or 0.00000206 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.